Tejashrithorwat2410/SQL-Project2-zomato-Data-Analysis/README.md

 # 📊 Project Report: Zomato Data Analysis using SQL Server

 🧾 Project Title
-Zomato Data Analysis using SQL Server
+Zomato Data Analysis using SQL Server and Power BI

 📌 Objective

-To perform end-to-end analysis on a simulated Zomato-like food delivery dataset to generate business insights, identify customer behavior, restaurant performance, delivery efficiency, and support decision-making through data-driven conclusions.
+To analyze customer orders, restaurant performance, delivery operations, and rider efficiency for a Zomato-like food delivery platform using SQL Server for data analysis and Power BI for visualization, with the goal of improving business decision-making and customer experience.

 🗂️ Dataset Overview